diogopmac/RCOM-NetworkConfiguration/logs/exp2/experiment2.md

 > MikroTik $ `/interface bridge add bridge=bridge110 interface=ether9`
 > ### Add tux4 to bridge111
 > MikroTik $ `/interface bridge add bridge=bridge111 interface=ether10`

+# Questions
+### How to configure bridgeY0?

+### How many broadcast domains are there?
+How can you conclude it from the logs?